Robert L. Selman

 Robert L. Selman (born May 7, 1942) is an American-born educational psychologist and perspective-taking theorist who specializes in adolescent social development.
-He is currently a professor of Education and Human Development at the Harvard Graduate School of Education, and a professor of psychology in Medicine at Harvard University.
-He is also known as the author of the 1980s G.I.
+He is a professor of Education and Human Development at the Harvard Graduate School of Education, and a professor of psychology in Medicine at Harvard University.
+He is the author of the 1980s G.I.
 Joe public service announcements.